FRESNO RESCUE MISSION COMMUNITY RESPONSE TEAM

 4. If they have an animal – Are they willing to separate from the animal in order to receive services?

-Once it has been determined that the person is willing to accept services compliant with these conditions, please contact us at (559) 974-1698 and we’ll send out our mobile unit/team to meet with them.
+Once it has been determined that the person is willing to accept services compliant with these conditions, they contact us and we send out our mobile unit/team to meet with them.

 Our hope is to keep people safe within our community and ensure that no one is left outside.